DHTMLX/docs-diagram/docs/api/diagram/select_property.md

 ### Description

-@short: optional, enables selection in the diagram
+@short: Optional.
+Enables selection in the diagram

 ### Usage